FSM transitional living Guidelines

-1. Individuals will be interviewed before accepted into our Transitional Living Programs.
-We require a 90-day minimum commitment up to one year.
+1. Individuals will be interviewed before being accepted into our Transitional Living Programs.
+We require a 90-day minimum commitment of up to one year.

 2. Individuals are required to work a full-time job, Monday through Saturday, 1st shift only, and be accountable for all income.

 3. Individuals are required to complete all curriculum and participate in all meetings, church services, and special events.

 4. Financial Requirements:

-Rent is $90.00 per week to include room and board, utilities, laundry, food (staples), and transportation to and from all FSM meetings.
-If FSM is transporting you to and from work and ministry-related activities is $30 per week.
+Rent is $90.00 per week including room and board, utilities, laundry, and basic food items.
+Transportation to and from work and ministry-related activities is $30 per week.
 Additional gas expenses will be required for personal transportation needs.
 (Note: If you are Court ordered by A.C.C. all policies and guidelines regarding financial assistance will be enforced according to their recommendations.)

 A. You are required to seek employment in the first week upon arriving.
 Until employment is obtained you will be expected to volunteer your time for various ministry jobs and community services as needed.
 We will help you find employment but it is your responsibility to do all you can to seek and find gainful employment.

 B. When employment is obtained all income is to be accounted for and surrendered to Freedom Seekers Ministry.
 Your funds will be set up on an account until you fulfill your commitment and obligations to Freedom Seekers.
 The entry fee is NON-REFUNDABLE.